New perspectives on evolution in molluscs: from fossils to next generation sequencing

 Prof. Dan Distel, Ocean Genome Legacy Center, Northeastern University, USA

-Prof. Yasunori Kano, Atmosphere and Ocean Research Institute, University of Tokyo, Japan
+Prof. Yasunori Kano, Atmosphere & Ocean Research Institute, Tokyo University, Japan

 Dr Carmel McDougall, Griffith University, Australia